vbookshelf/Online-Static-Noise-Generator/README.md

 - Stream audio or generate custom duration WAV audio files for use offline.
 - Six noise options - white, pink brown, grey, green, ocean and fan.
 - If you want other noise types, simply download this code, then use AI to modify the index.html file to generate the noise type or colour you want.
 - Free and Open Source.
-No ads.
-No upselling.
-No paywalls.
-No tracking.

 <br>